 - Bindings have to be created from the exchange to queues.
 In this case, we see two bindings to two different queues from the exchange.
 The Exchange routes the message into the queues depending on message attributes.

 - The messages stay in the queue until they are handled by a consumer

 In Part 2 of the tutorial are only direct exchanges used.
 Deeper understanding about the different exchange types, binding keys, routing keys and how/when you should use them can be found in part 4 about exchanges: Part 4: RabbitMQ for beginners - Exchanges, routing keys and bindings.

 - Direct: A direct exchange delivers messages to queues based on a message routing key.
-In a direct exchange, the message are routed to the queues whose binding key exactly matches the routing key of the message.
+In a direct exchange, the message is routed to the queues whose binding key exactly matches the routing key of the message.
 If the queue is bound to the exchange with the binding key pdfprocess, a message published to the exchange with a routing key pdfprocess will be routed to that queue.

 - Fanout: A fanout exchange routes messages to all of the queues that are bound to it.

 - Topic: The topic exchange does a wildcard match between the routing key and the routing pattern specified in the binding.

 - Headers: Headers exchanges use the message header attributes for routing.